Odiasesamuel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is a readme file for shell permission tas a script that prints the effective username of the current user
+This is a readme file for shell permission tas a script that prints the effective username of the current user Write a script that sets the permission to the file hello as follows